 This is an approximate look at the active development time for each game based on what’s been said in interviews up to now.
 The timeline is not absolutely conclusive, but it gives a general idea of the development time for the games released after Persona 5.

-Information on the trials and tribulations of the Persona Team during this period of time can be read in a previous post.
+Information on the trials and tribulations of the Persona Team during the period of time immediately after P5 was launched can be read in a previous post.

 The focus of this article is on everything that happened after Persona 5 (hereinafter P5), so the timeline doesn’t go further back.
 P5 had been in development for at least 6 years (including planning), with active development having begun around August 2011 and development finished by May 2016.